hashicorp/terraform-provider-aws/website/docs/r/vpc_peering_options.html.markdown

 resource with `accepter` and `requester` attributes.
 Do not manage options for the same VPC peering connection in both a VPC Peering Connection resource and a VPC Peering Connection Options resource.
 Doing so will cause a conflict of options and will overwrite the options.
+Using a VPC Peering Connection Options resource decouples management of the connection options from management of the VPC Peering Connection and allows options to be set correctly in cross-account scenarios.

 Basic usage: